marcosportes/workstation/README.md

-# My customization for Manjaro Linux
+# My basic customization for Manjaro Linux

 The [postinstall.sh](/postinstall.sh) installs the packages and configures what I need.